clintaire/PyGCA/README.md

    print(f"Analysis completed in {end_time - start_time} seconds")
 ```
-Running the above :top: code will allow you to test PyGC on __large__ scripts, and the output will help measure its __efficiency__.
+Running the above :top: code will allow you to test PyGCA on __large__ scripts, and the output will help measure its __efficiency__.

 # Testing

-**To ensure everything is working, you can run _PyGC’s_ test suite using pytest.
+**To ensure everything is working, you can run _PyGCA’s_ test suite using pytest.
 This will validate the detection algorithms against various test cases:**

 ```bash
    PYTHONPATH=. pytest tests/